 How to design for fault tolerance

-- Power Failure - Have the computer or network device running on a UPS.
-In the event of a power outage, make sure the UPS can notify an administrator and properly turn off the computer after a few minutes if the power is not restored.
+- Power failure - Have the computer or network device running on a UPS (uninterruptible power supply).
+In the event of a power outage, make sure the UPS can notify an administrator and properly turn off the computer after a few minutes if power is not restored.

 - Data loss - Run backups daily or at least monthly on the computer if important information is stored on it.
 Create a mirror of the data on an alternate location.

-- Device or Computer failure - Have a second device, computer, or computer components available in the event of failure to prevent a long down time.
+- Device or computer failure - Have a second device, computer, or computer hardware components available in the event of failure to prevent a long down time.

 - Frequently check for updates - Make sure the operating system and any running programs have the latest updates.